jamesyang124/play-with-category-theory/chapter9.md

               | Just a  -- ...unary data constructor
 ```

-So in here, `Point a a` is actually a function takes two params, though name the same as type constructor `Point a`, they are different.
+So in here, `Point a a` is actually a function takes two parameters, though name the same as type constructor `Point a`, they are different.

 As the home stretch here, we can consider the Maybe a type.
 It's definition is